botr99/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 **Q**: What are tags used for? <br>
-**A**: Tags can be used to indicate important details of the tutee that you would like to see straight from the `tuteelist`.
+**A**: Tags can be used to indicate important details of the tutee that you would like to see straight from the tutee list.
 For instance, in the sample data provided, tags were used to indicate important upcoming examinations for tutees such as `PSLE`.

 **Q**: What does it mean by a lesson clashing with other lessons in the user's schedule under the section on [adding a lesson to a tutee](#adding-a-lesson-to-a-tutee--addlesson)?
 Why is it not allowed?<br>
 **A**: A schedule clash means that the lesson added coincides with another lesson in the existing schedule.
 To resolve this, pick a different day/timing where your schedule is free.